 On November 9, 1984, Wes Craven’s A Nightmare on Elm Street hit the silver screens for the first time in America to slash its way into what is now known as the horror classics.
 The movie can be described by many words: gory, gruesome, original, ingenious.
-Some like it, some hate it, many love it, as do I. From its plot development to its special effects, the production certainly reshaped the world of horror.
+Some like it.
+Some hate it.
+Many love it, as I do.
+From its plot development to its special effects, the production certainly reshaped the world of horror.

 Opening the plot, viewers witness the nightmare that haunts poor Tina Gray, played by Amanda Wyss, who soon learns she isn’t alone in her terrible dreams.
 She and her friends, lead Nancy Thompson, played by Heather Langenkamp, Rod Lane, played by Nick Corri, and Glen Lantz, played by Johnny Depp as his debut on screen, would soon realize the terror that would unwind, and so would the audience.